bezelye404/Ultimate2CbluetoothFix/README.md

-# 8BitDo Ultimate 2C BluetoothFixer
+# 8BitDo Ultimate 2C Bluetooth Fixer

 An application that remaps 8BitDo Ultimate 2c controllers (Bluetooth mode) to a virtual Xinput controller, with battery monitoring support.